Everything You Need to Know

 Disclaimer – All the information and prep materials on iPrep are genuine and were created for tutoring purposes. iPrep is not affiliated with Assessio International, which is the owner of Matrigma Test.

 The following free sample questions demonstrate some of the most common rules of logic existing in the Matrigma Test.
 In each question, you need to determine which of the six options should replace the question mark to complete the matrix.
-For additional free Matrigma sample tests, refer to our list of free web resources.

 Tips for Passing